Virginia Department of Education - Office of Adult Education

 The grant period for this award is 12 months, beginning on July 1, 2021, and ending June 30, 2022.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-Direct questions to Beverly Godwin, Adult Secondary and ISAEP Programs Specialist, at the email address above or call (804) 786-7644.
+For any questions regarding the ISAEP grant application, please contact Beverly Godwin, Adult Secondary and ISAEP Programs Specialist, at Beverly.Godwin@doe.virginia.gov, or by telephone at (804) 786-7644.

 Virginia Department of Education

 Grants to USA nonprofit organizations to reduce social inequality and promote solutions to the climate crisis.
 Eligible programs will address the areas of racial and economic justice, corporate and political accountability; voice, creativity, and culture; and an inclusi